gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	Cycle 25 showed that this weaker relational plateau can itself begin to loosen, without yet requiring either renewed recovery or full independent separation
 -	Cycle 26 showed that once the lower-order plateau thinned further, the architecture could restore a clearer independent-separation reading without denying the graded descent through weaker relation that preceded it
 -	Cycle 27 showed that this restored independent-separation reading can itself stabilize as a new mainline rather than remaining only a transient endpoint of decay
+-	Cycle 28 showed that even this stabilized independent mainline can reopen to fresh weak relational recovery pressure without yet ceasing to be the dominant current reading

 This suggests the architecture is not simply drifting toward complexity or falling back to independence.
-It can move through a fuller interpretive lifecycle depending on which interpretation coherence supports — and can also stop short of forced resolution when coherence does not justify promotion, later restart cleanly when resolution becomes justified, remain open to fresh weak coupling without memory confusion, preserve that weak candidate provisionally under mixed follow-up, let it fade cleanly when support is lost, reopen to genuinely fresh renewed relation without cynicism, strengthen that renewed relation without overpromotion, carry it persistently below threshold, approach threshold in a bounded way, promote into stable joint choreography when the threshold is actually crossed, maintain that promoted state under early internal stress, restabilize that state when the stress is reabsorbed, reopen the possibility of genuine de-confirmation when harsher asymmetry appears again, cleanly downgrade the former stable shared state when coherence support truly falls below threshold, stabilize at a lower relational plateau rather than forcing all remaining structure to vanish, track the loosening of that plateau without prematurely forcing a total break, restore a clearer independent-separation reading once the lower-order support becomes too thin, and then stabilize that restored independence as a coherent current mainline.
+It can move through a fuller interpretive lifecycle depending on which interpretation coherence supports — and can also stop short of forced resolution when coherence does not justify promotion, later restart cleanly when resolution becomes justified, remain open to fresh weak coupling without memory confusion, preserve that weak candidate provisionally under mixed follow-up, let it fade cleanly when support is lost, reopen to genuinely fresh renewed relation without cynicism, strengthen that renewed relation without overpromotion, carry it persistently below threshold, approach threshold in a bounded way, promote into stable joint choreography when the threshold is actually crossed, maintain that promoted state under early internal stress, restabilize that state when the stress is reabsorbed, reopen the possibility of genuine de-confirmation when harsher asymmetry appears again, cleanly downgrade the former stable shared state when coherence support truly falls below threshold, stabilize at a lower relational plateau rather than forcing all remaining structure to vanish, track the loosening of that plateau without prematurely forcing a total break, restore a clearer independent-separation reading once the lower-order support becomes too thin, stabilize that restored independence as a coherent current mainline, and then reopen even that independent mainline to fresh weak relational pressure without prematurely surrendering it.

 ---

 ## What has now been tested

 The following have now been tested at least in weak form:
 -	role separation across full cycles
 -	shared-state persistence